rmnldwg/lythesis/README.md

 ### Data

 In every chapter folder I placed `data` directories that hold data that will be plotted in some form or another.
-The data is imported and versioned using a tool called _Data Version Control_ ([DVC]).
+The data is imported and versioned using [DVC].

 I do not intend to put raw data here which then runs in an hours long inference process to produce a single figure in the end, but rather _outputs_ of such inference processes.
 In my case, the inference pipelines are stored in the repository [`lynference`].